Global Gravitational Wave Network Detects Another Neutron Star Collision

 An international network of scientists has detected what appears to be gravitational ripples from a collision of two neutron stars - only the second time this has ever been recorded.

-The global gravitational-wave observatory network study, which involves researchers from the University of Strathclyde, confirms that the event on 25 April 2019, was likely the result of a merger of two neutron stars.
+The new study, which involves researchers from the University of Strathclyde, confirms that the event on 25 April 2019, was likely the result of a merger of two neutron stars.

-It was witnessed by only one gravitational-wave observatory, the Laser Interferometer Gravitational-Wave Observatory (LIGO) in Livingston in the USA.
+It was witnessed by only one gravitational-wave observatory network, the Laser Interferometer Gravitational-Wave Observatory (LIGO) in Livingston in the USA.

 The combined mass of the two merging neutron stars appears to be three and a half times that of our Sun, making it the largest coalescing system that has ever been observed in our galaxy and one which challenges researchers' expectations.